paras-bhavnani/ams-691-digichat/README.md

 What is the TDEE of a 30-year-old man, who is 180 cm tall, weighs 80 kg, and exercises 3 times a week?
 ```

-DigiChat will generate a meal plan based on the information provided and also inform the person's BMI.
+DigiDiet will generate a meal plan based on the information provided and also inform the person's BMI.

 ## Project Structure

 ### Main Script
-- **`run_assistant.py`**: Main script to run the DigiChat assistant.
+- **`run_assistant.py`**: Main script to run the DigiDiet assistant.

 ### Core Functionality
 - **`assistant/`**: Directory containing the core assistant functionality.